haoj-jianghao/polymer_top_build/README.md

 # Polymer GROMACS Builder

-This is a project that develops a polymer force field parameterization tools for molecular dynamics (MD) simulations using GROMACS.
+This is a project that develops a polymer force field parameterization tool for molecular dynamics (MD) simulations using GROMACS.
 The program allows construction of GROMACS topology files (.top, .itp and .gro) for MD simulation of polymers taken a user input monomer structure.

 The program asks user to draw a monomer structure and assign the atoms for monomer-monomer connectivity, then the program would parameterize a small oligomer of user's choice.